tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 - Our custom action that will invoke the Bootstrap program.
 - [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned operating system.

-As well as the `debian:bootstratp` action from the local registry.
+As well as the `debian:bootstrap` action from the local registry.

 ```
 version: "0.1"